Marketplace website features: The complete guide

 Here’s how this works in practice.
-WheelPrice is an online marketplace for car enthusiasts to buy and sell wheels.
-If a user needs a new set of wheels they might search for “Honda 18in wheels”.
-The marketplace then shows all listings for wheels that match these criteria.
+The Octopus Club is an online marketplace for children's clothes and other items.
+If a parent needs shoes in size five for their child, they might search for “shoes size 5”.
+The marketplace then shows all listings for shoes that match these criteria.

 Search isn’t always this simple.
 For rental marketplaces, users often search by location.
 Swimmy, an online marketplace that lets users rent private pools, works this way, helping users find nearby pools they can rent.
 Users likely also want to search by availability – there’s no point showing them pools nearby that are already fully booked.

 Discovery is the second main way buyers discover products.
 These tools allow buyers to find products in different categories, giving structure to your marketplace.
 As you gain more users, you can add sub-categories.
 At first, it’s best to keep things simple and start with just a few broad categories.

 As a marketplace entrepreneur, your goal is to make money: both for yourself and your sellers.
 To do that, you need a secure checkout process that allows buyers to pay online.

 Marketplace payments must comply with a range of payment regulations that make building a checkout very complicated.

 Here’s one example.
 On marketplaces, you need to be able to send payouts to all your sellers.
 But these payouts are subject to all kinds of regulation, anti-money-laundering legislation, and fraud-prevention measures.
 Global payouts are especially challenging.